elvisun/reinforcement-learning/README.md

 Special thanks to David Silver from DeepMind for [his course](https://youtu.be/2pWv7GOvuf0?list=PLzuuYNsE1EZAXYR4FJ75jcJseBmo4KQ9-) on Reinforcement Learning.

-This is an incomplete work in progress.
+This is continuing work in progress.